vmstio/vmstio/docs.vmst.io/content/actions.md

 ### Suspensions

 Local accounts that are suspended lose all access to their account.
-Their account profile and posts also becomes inaccessible to any other user.
+Their account profile and posts also become inaccessible to any other user.

 Remote suspended accounts lose their ability to interact with any members of vmst.io.
 Any relationships between all vmst.io members and the remote user are broken.